-If you would like to remove the logo from the YouTube player before embedding it on to your website, you need to make a minor change to the default embed code as outlined below.
+If you would like to remove the logo from the YouTube player before embedding it on to your website, all you need to do is make a minor edit to the default embed code that is provided by YouTube.

 Update: The previous version of this article used the “showinfo=0” parameter with “modestbranding=1” but for the video player to be completely logoless, the showinfo parameter needs to removed.
 Brian Glick from the YouTube team shares why: